mzazon/awesome-cloud-projects/aws/ecs-task-environment-variables/ecs-task-environment-variables.md

    echo "✅ Created IAM roles with Systems Manager and S3 permissions"
    ```

    The custom IAM policy restricts access to specific parameter hierarchies and S3 paths, ensuring containers can only access their designated configuration data.
+The KMS decrypt permission is required for SecureString parameter access.
 This granular permission model enables secure multi-tenant configurations within the same AWS account.

 4. **Create ECS Task Definition with Multiple Environment Variable Sources**: